Why Cash Flow is More Powerful than Profit

 Profitability Does Not Equal Cash

 Did you know that a business can be profitable and have negative cash flow?
 While profit can certainly lead to positive cash flow, it is only part of your financial situation.
 Showing a profit on paper isn’t worth a dime if your cash flow is negative.
-These types of deceptive situations may indicate a slow leak, and if left unattended, can be catastrophic.
+These types of deceptive situations may indicate a slow leak and, if left unattended, can be catastrophic.

 What exactly is cash flow if it’s not profits?
 Cash flow is the total amount of money transferred in and out of a business.
 A positive cash flow is a sign that liquid assets are increasing, you’re paying your debts and expenses, you’re reinvesting in the business, and you have a cushion protecting the company from future financial obstacles.